 (a) prior to the commencement of the Prequalification Window for a Capacity Auction (in which case each DSR CMU may submit an Application for Prequalification as a Proven DSR CMU); or

-13.2B.5 In order to carry out a Joint DSR Test with respect to a group of DSR CMUs, an Applicant or Capacity Provider (as applicable) must provide the Delivery Body with:
+13.2B.5 In order to carry out a Joint DSR Test with respect to a group of DSR CMUs, an Applicant or Capacity Provider (as applicable) must provide the CM Settlement Body with:

+13.2B.5A The CM Settlement Body must confirm within five days to the Delivery Body that they have received information required in accordance with 13.2B.5(a) or 13.2B.5(b)

-13.2B.20 In the event that the metering configuration details provided pursuant to Rule 13.2B.5 change, then the Capacity provider must notify the Delivery Body and the Settlement Body as soon as practicable.
+13.2B.20 In the event that the metering configuration details provided pursuant to Rule 13.2B.5 change, then the Capacity provider must notify the Settlement Body as soon as practicable.

-13.2B.21 Within five Working Days of notification to the Delivery Body and the CM Settlement Body under Rule 13.2B.20, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2B.5:
+13.2B.21 Within five Working Days of notification to the CM Settlement Body under Rule 13.2B.20, a Capacity Provider must, for each DSR CMU Component where metering configuration details differ from those provided pursuant to Rule 13.2B.5:

-(a) provide detailed line diagrams showing electrical configurations and metering sites at which the DSR CMU Components are located; and
+(a) Not used

 (b) complete a Metering Assessment in relation to that CMU.

-13.2B.22 If, as a consequence of Rule 13.2B.21(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must provide a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).
+13.2B.22 If, as a consequence of Rule 13.2B.21(b), a Capacity Provider has been informed, pursuant to Rule 8.3.3(c)(i), that a Metering Test is required, then a Capacity Provider must obtain a Metering Test Certificate within forty Working Days from the date of notification under Rule 8.3.3(c)(i).

-13.2B.23 Where one or more notifications have been made to the Delivery Body and the Settlement Body pursuant to Rule 13.2B.20, the DSR Test Certificate for the relevant DSR CMU shall:
+13.2B.23 Where one or more notifications have been made to the Settlement Body pursuant to Rule 13.2B.20, the DSR Test Certificate for the relevant DSR CMU shall:

 (a) remain valid for the duration of the Capacity Agreement in respect of which the CMU carried out the DSR Test; and